-Deputy Title IX Coordinator and Student Success Specialist 830 Westview Drive, S.W.

-Frederick Douglass Academic Center
+Deputy Title IX Coordinator and Student Success Specialist 830 Westview Drive SW Frederick Douglass Academic Center Atlanta, Georgia 30314 Telephone: (470) 639-0487 E-Mail: quisha.buggs@morehouse.edu

-Atlanta, GA 30314

-(470) 639-0487

-quisha.buggs@morehouse.edu

-Morehouse College's Title IX Coordinator oversees College compliance regarding all Title IX related matters, including the investigation of complaints.
+Morehouse College's Title IX Coordinator oversees College compliance regarding all Title IXrelated matters, including the investigation of complaints.
 Responsibilities include, but are not limited to, the following:

 - a.
-Ensure Title IX compliance and the equitable treatment of Complainant and Respondent; - b.
-Serve as Official(s) with Authority; - c.
-Oversee Deputy Title IX Coordinator(s); - d.
-Assess initial intake reports; - e.
-Knowledgeable in the College policies and procedures; - f.
-Provide information about resources available to both the Complainant and Respondent; - g.
+Ensure Title IX compliance and the equitable treatment of Complainants and Respondents;

+- b.
+Serve as Official(s) with Authority;

+- c.
+Oversee Deputy Title IX Coordinator(s);

+- d.
+Assess initial intake reports;

+- e.
+Be knowledgeable about College policies and procedures;

+- f.
+Provide information about resources available to both Complainants and Respondents; - g.
 Assign appropriate investigators to individual cases; - h.
 Identify the applicable College policy to resolve the complaint in a prompt and equitable manner; - i.
 Track and monitor incidents of sex discrimination and sexual misconduct; - j.
 Provide information on options for complaint resolution; - k.
 Coordinate education and prevention efforts; and - 1.
 Report crimes to the Clery Administrator for reporting in the ASR.